developer-portal/content/tools/vagrant/vagrant-docker.md

 ## Using Docker from Vagrant without password prompts

-To use Vagrant with Docker without password prompts it is enough to add yourself to the `vagrant` group.
+To use Vagrant with Docker without password prompts it is enough to add yourself to the `docker` group.
 This will make `docker` commands password-less as well.

 To do so, type: